nucleogenesis/swiftype-magento-2-suggestions/README.md

 This is a very simple extension that gives your Magento 2.x search bar the power of Swiftype's jQuery suggestion function.

+You will need to be signed up with Swiftype and have an engine created that has crawled your Magento site. **You can get your Engine Key from app.swiftype.com once you've gotten your engine configured.**

 ## Installation

 Clone this repository somewhere on your server or local system.
 FTP or otherwise dump the `app/` folder to your Magento application.